getodk/docs/docs/form-question-types.rst

 Select appearances
 ~~~~~~~~~~~~~~~~~~~~

-Selects can be styled in various ways using the :th:`appearance` column in an XLSForm.
+Selects can be styled in various ways using the ``appearance`` column in an XLSForm.
 Unless otherwise indicated, the appearances described below can combine with single or multiple selects with either internal or external data sources.

 .. _select-minimal: